TwoStoryRobot/bcdevex-codechallenge2/README.md

 When you visit the main page of the application at `http://localhost:3000` you will be presented with a 'Signin with Google' button.
 Click this button and you will be prompted to signin or specify a google account.
-Once you've selected an account you will be authenticated, a new user account will be created for you, and you will be presented with the Registered Users screen.
+Once you've selected an account you will be authenticated, a new user account with your details from Google will be created for you, and you will be presented with the Registered Users screen.

 ![Login screen](./screenshots/Login.png)